whatsinport

 Cruise calendar for this port.

-Watch a destination video.
+Watch a destination video of Paris.

 The bustling French port of Le Havre offers a selection of sights including Granville Abbey, St Adresse Fort and the Seine Estuary.
 However 1 or 2 hours in general will be plenty to visit Le Havre itself.